-Nevada wants US court to reject Texas bid to prod nuke dump
+Nevada Wants US Court to Reject Texas Bid to Prod Nuke Dump

-Nevada wants a federal appeals court to dismiss a bid by the state of Texas to kick-start government funding and licensing for a long-fought plan to entomb the nation's most radioactive waste in the desert outside Las Vegas.
+Listen Live Welcome to KXNT News/Talk 840 AM KXNT NewsRadio 840 AM is dedicated to being the dominant information [] CBS Sports Radio 1140 CBS Sports Radio 1140 and 107.5-3 FM HD3 7255 South Tenaya Way Suite 100 Las Vegas, NV 89113 Business Office: 702-889-7397 Business Fax: 702-889-7373 CONTACTS: Maureen Pulicella, [] Nevada Wants US Court to Reject Texas Bid to Prod Nuke Dump Nevada wants a federal appeals court to dismiss a bid by the state of Texas to kick-start government funding and licensing for a long-fought plan to entomb the nation's most radioactive waste in the desert outside Las Vegas.
+DIY Gifts For Dad - Gifts To Make For All Ages And Skill Sets This Father's Day, celebrate dad with a handmade gift from the heart.

 Add your comments below